KnpLabs/KnpUserBundle/Resources/doc/overriding_forms.md

 services:
     acme_user.registration.form.type:
         class: Acme\UserBundle\Form\Type\RegistrationFormType
-        arguments: [%fos_user.model.user.class%]
         tags:
             - { name: form.type, alias: acme_user_registration }
 ```

-**Note:**

-> In the form type service configuration you have specified the `fos_user.model.user.class`
-> container parameter as a constructor argument.
-Unless you have redefined the
-> constructor in your form type class, you must include this argument as it is a
-> requirement of the FOSUserBundle form type that you extended.

 Finally, you must update the configuration of the FOSUserBundle so that it will
 use your form type instead of the default one.
 Below is the configuration for